Black Gold School Division

 I’m excited to be a Trustee with Black Gold School Division to help provide the best education possible for all children.
 I will always do what’s best for all.

 I’m my “other life” I’m am insurance broker.
 I’ve been in the industry for ten years and enjoy the challenges and constant learning that this industry provides.
 I enjoy reading, watching TV, camping, quadding and most recently kayaking.

 I look forward to the next four years; please reach out if you ever want to talk.

 (including the Town of Devon and the Town of Calmar)

 I am a University of Alberta graduate, with a degree in psychology, and had a previous career as director of Edmonton’s 211 and Crisis Centre.
 I was first elected in 2017, and served the bulk of that term as Chair.
 I am passionate about the importance and value of education – both for our children and the community.
 I am committed to community engagement and communication, and believe in the strength of teamwork.
-I have also served on various committees at the provincial level, and have been elected as the Alberta School Boards Association Zone 2/3 Chair for the 2021-2023 term, and elected as a director on the Alberta School Boards Association Provincial Board for the 2023-2025 term.
+I have also served on various committees at the provincial level – as Alberta School Boards Association Zone 2/3 Chair for the 2021-2023 term, and elected as a director on the Alberta School Boards Association Provincial Board for the 2023-2025 term.